 Below is the list of some amazing books you can read to improve your craft of writing, help with your writer’s block, and help with your overall creative process.

 1. 2K to 10K by Rachel Aaron

 For budding writers failing to keep track of time while writing, this book (also available as an audiobook) comes as a pool of resources.
 Productive writing is the main tenet on which Aaron lays the groundwork for this book.
-As is self-understandable from the title, pushing yourself from a threshold of writing 2,000 words per day to write its 5x length is what is discussed in the book.
+As the title states, pushing yourself from a threshold of writing 2,000 words a day to writing five times more is what is discussed in the book.

 2. Structuring Your Novel by K. M. Weiland

-In this book, Weiland unravels to the readers the methods to build a central plot, the uniqueness and origins of key characters, and the environment of your story before setting out on newer details.
+In this book, Weiland unravels different methods to build a central plot, the uniqueness and origins of key characters, and the story’s environment before setting out on newer details.
 Weiland provides dozens of topics for every phase of the sketching and writing exercise via the chapters.
-Her character-related inquiries, as well as the section on personality assessments of each character, are quite useful.
+Her character-related inquiries and the section on personality assessments of each character are quite useful.

 3. On Writing Well by William Zinsser

 The Berkeley Well-Being Institute holds that the practice of recurrent, useless pondering is referred to as negative thinking, or as we like to call it, overthinking.

 This thought process applies to writers and authors from every field, as William Zinsser tells us in On Writing Well.
 Word limits, knowing your target reader’s base, and accordingly minimizing congestion are just a few of the many paradigms covered in the multi-disciplinary writing approach of Zinser.